 - Easy Access Agreement and FAQ

-As of 2017, the Dutch universities (VSNU) and PRO have a new agreement on the use of copyrighted material for educational purposes: the Easy Access agreement.
+As of 2017, the Universities of the Netherlands (UNL) and PRO have a new agreement on the use of copyrighted material for educational purposes: the Easy Access agreement.
 PRO is a non-profit organisation concerned with publication and reproduction rights in The Netherlands.
 It is estimated that university lecturers make too much unlawful use of copyrighted material.
 Paper readers have mostly been replaced by digital resources in education.
 The UT wants its lecturers to become aware of the selection and inclusion of copyrighted materials in their education.

 The new agreement doesn’t concern your own unpublished lecture slides or assignments, but materials like book chapters and scientific articles that are shared in a reader or on Canvas.

 If you wish to include works of others as part of your teaching material, then the most simple and also safe option is: linking.
 Simply refer to a publication via a DOI or other hyperlink, instead of uploading a PDF on Canvas or giving students a printed-out copy of a book chapter.
 That way, you don’t need to worry about the rights, and you don’t have to officially register the material as an excerpt with PRO.